squeek502/zigescape/README.md

 -s, --string           Specifies that the input is a Zig string literal.
                        Output will be the parsed string.

+-x, --hex              Specifies that the input is a series of hex bytes
+                       in string format (e.g. "0A B4 10").
+                       Output will be a Zig string literal.
 ```

 ## Examples